Dark-Legends/Termux-API/README.md

 # 🤖 Termux-API
 Hey guys Termux-API to Make Phone call and Sms of your Phone Send and in termux ok

-Thi Tool Test On 👨‍💻
+This Tool Test On 👨‍💻

 - Termux